Mononoke5509/dagga-space/README.md

 # Dagga Space 👽

-A simple and accessible cannabis guide and blog with no invasive tracking, ads, or offers.
+A simple and accessible cannabis guide with no invasive tracking, ads, or offers.
 Dagga Space is built with [Docusaurus](https://docusaurus.io/) v2.

 ## Running the app locally